testsigmahq/testsigma-docs/src/pages/docs/test-management/test-plans/headless-testing.md

 ---
 title: "Headless Testing in Testsigma"
-metadesc: "How to create a test plan for headless execution in Testsigma"
+meta_desc: "How to create a test plan for headless execution in Testsigma"
 order: 8.28
 page_id: "Headless Testing in Testsigma"
 warning: false